 Strategic risks derive from a possible imbalance between the corporate strategy of Hannover Rück and the constantly changing general business environment.
 Such an imbalance might be caused, for example, by incorrect strategic policy decisions, a failure to consistently implement the defined strategies and business plans or an incorrect allocation of resources.
 We therefore regularly review our corporate strategy in a multi-step procedure and adjust our processes and the resulting guidelines as and when required.
 We have defined performance criteria and indicators for operational implementation of the strategic principles and objectives; these are authoritative when it comes to determining fulfilment of the various targets.
-With the "Strategy Cockpit" the Executive Board and responsible managers have at their disposal a strategy tool that assists them with the planning, elaboration and management of strategic objectives and measures and safeguards their overall perspective on the company and its strategic risks.
 The process for the management of strategic risks continues to be assessed annually as part of the monitoring of business process risks.